SCIP specialist information

 SCIP stands for “Substances of Concern In articles as such or in complex objects (Products)”.
 The SCIP database was developed by the European Chemicals Agency (ECHA) and is based on the Waste Framework Directive (EU) 2018/851 (WFD).
-Companies that place articles containing SVHCs (Substances of Very High Concern) on the market in the EU are required to submit information about them to the ECHA.
+Since January 5, 2021, companies that place articles containing SVHCs (Substances of Very High Concern) on the market in the EU are required to submit information about them to the ECHA.
 The reporting requirement applies to articles containing SVHCs that are on the Candidate List of the European Chemicals Directive REACH and are present in a concentration of over 0.1% weight by weight.
 A database was developed for the new SCIP reporting requirement, which went online October 28, 2020.
 The reporting requirement for the articles in question came into force on January 5, 2021.
 It applies to articles containing SVHCs with a concentration of over 0.1% weight by weight.

 All affected articles that were already on the market by January 5, 2021, or that have been placed on the market since then must be reported to the ECHA.
 In some countries, such as Italy for instance, the SCIP database is mandatory for this; elsewhere, there are alternative reporting options.

 The database aims to help waste management companies identify articles containing SVHCs and improve their recycling.
 The ECHA is using the SCIP reporting requirement to encourage companies to stop using certain chemicals in articles or to replace them with less dangerous substances.
 The information in the SCIP database on articles and substances is also available to consumers.

 - lead, for instance, that is used in copper or aluminum alloys (used in connectors, housing, cables, etc.)